 C. Child Check-in & Drop-off to Classroom

-After child has been checked-in at the Check-in Station in the Main Lobby, parents/guardians place nametag on child's shirt and escort them to their classrooms.
-Volunteers will GREET the family, CONFIRM the child's name and classroom location on the child's nametag, and CHECK-IN the child's arrival on the classroom's paper roster under the appropriate date.
+After a child has been checked in at the Check-in Station in the Main Lobby, parents/guardians place the name tag on the child's shirt and escort them to their classrooms.
+At the classroom check-in, Volunteers: